HIP-infrastructure/app-in-browser/README.md

 ./scripts/permitnetwork.sh
 ```

-Build the containers you want to build, using the scripts in scripts/
+Build the containers you want to build (ensure they are present in the the hip.yml)
+`./scripts/buildapp.py myappname`

 Restrict the networks again
 ```